pH of Household Chemicals

 3. Identify any sources of error in your results.
 Discuss specifically how these errors would negatively impact your findings.
 (0.5 point)

-4. Check your post for any grammar/spelling mistakes.
+4. Check your assignment for any grammar/spelling mistakes.
 (0.5 point)

 5. Also answer the following questions in your paper: